Stephiepants/GymTracker/README.md

 6. The demo runs at `localhost:1234/?model=movenet`

 ## Errors mac:
-If you encounter errors during step 5 and you have a mac you can try to remove the yarn.lock, package-lock.json and noduel_module file in Application folder.
+If you encounter errors during step 5 and you have a mac you can try to remove the yarn.lock, package-lock.json and node_module file in Application folder.

 ## Errors windows/linux:
 Some users need to install "Visual Studio" with the workload "Desktop development with C++" included.